 How to Cook With Pectin

 The type of pectin being used will determine how it is added to a recipe.
 High methoxyl pectin needs to be cooked to a high temperature (220 F) in combination with acid and sugar to form a gel, while low methoxyl pectin can be activated at room temperature.
 Therefore, HM pectin will be added to the hot fruit mixture early on.
 LM pectin is often mixed with a little sugar and added to the hot fruit later in the recipe.
 Liquid pectin is poured into the pot of hot fruit mixture almost at the end of cooking.

 Make sure not to overcook the recipe once the pectin is added, as boiling beyond the gel point, or not stirring enough, will help break down the pectin.

 What Does It Taste Like?

-Pectin should not add any flavor to a recipe, but depending on the brand could contribute a little bitterness.
+Pectin should not add any flavor to a recipe.
+However, depending on the brand, it could contribute a little bitterness.
 Homemade pectin will taste like the fruit it is made from.

 Where to Buy Pectin

 Pectin powder and liquid can be found in large supermarkets along with the canning jars.
 Pectin products can also be purchased in stores such as Walmart and Target, as well as online.
 The powder is sold in canisters and pouches; the liquid is packaged in multiple pouches that are then sold by the box.